 You may not use this Plan or any other qualified plan as collateral for a loan.

-As a general rule, your benefits may not be garnished, subject to certain exceptions (such as if the IRS places a levy on your retirement benefit).
+As a general rule, your benefits may not be garnished.
+The only exception to this rule is if the Internal Revenue Service places a levy on your retirement benefit.